 Alstroemeria glaucescens (basionym), Collania glaucescens, Collania glauscencens, Wichuraea glaucescens

 Color: Orange or yellow

 Bloom Time: Late spring to autumn

-Bomarea glaucescens is a tropicals, tender, perennial vine growing up to 20 inches (50 cm) tall.
-The flower clusters appear on the tips.
-The narrowly funnel-shaped flowers appear in rounded clusters at the tips of the stems from late spring to autumn, and are bright red to orange in color, orange or yellow inside, with red, brown, or grown spots, followed by lobed, bright red fruit.
+Bomarea glaucescens is a tropical tender perennial vine that grows up to 20 inches (50 cm) tall.
+The narrowly funnel-shaped flowers appear in rounded clusters at the tips of the stems from late spring to fall.
+They are bright red to orange in color, orange or yellow inside, with red or brown spots, followed by lobed, bright red fruit.

 USDA hardiness zone 11a to 11b: from 40 °F (+4.4 °C) to 50 °F (+10 °C).

 How to Grow and Care

-To see Bomarea at their best they need a warm position with lots of sunlight (although can be grown under artificial lights).
-They are quite tough and the plants can survive milder areas if grown outside with roots that will survive to around 32 degrees Fahrenheit (0 degrees Celsius) if a thick layer of mulch is provided but the plant may die back in prolonged cold periods but will recover by spring time when new growth emerges.
+To see Bomarea at their best, they need a warm position with lots of sunlight (although it can be grown under artificial lights).
+They are quite tough, and the plants can survive milder areas if grown outside with roots that will survive to around 32 degrees Fahrenheit (0 degrees Celsius) if a thick layer of mulch is provided.
+Still, the plant may die back in prolonged cold periods but will recover by springtime when new growth emerges.